Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\demo{The fibres of $S \rar \Sp{R}$ are isomorphic to those of $X'$, so they are smooth connected of dimension one by Corollary \ref{XG-pol-prop}, hence they are geometrically irreducible of dimension one.
+\demo{The fibres of $S \rar \Sp{R}$ are isomorphic to those of $X'$, so they are smooth connected of dimension one by Corollary \ref{XG-pol-prop}, hence they are geometrically integral of dimension one.
 Let $Z \subset S$ be the set-theoretic closure of its generic fibre.
-Since $S$ is projective, the image of $Z$ in $\Sp{R}$ is closed and contains the generic point, so the continuous function $Z\subset S \rar \Sp{R}$ is surjective and $Z$ meets every fibre of $S \rar \Sp{R}$.
-By Proposition \ref{miracle-flatness-bis}, $S$ is flat over $R$, hence it is smooth over $R$.
-Because $j'$ is proper and quasi-finite, it is finite \cite[Lemma 02LS]{Stacks}.
+Since $S$ is projective, the image of $Z$ in $\Sp{R}$ is closed and contains the generic point, hence $Z$ meets every fibre of $S \rar \Sp{R}$.
+By Proposition \ref{miracle-flatness-bis}, $S$ is flat over $R$, thus smooth over $R$.
+The assumptions imply that the structure map $j': S \rightarrow \bP^1_R$ is quasi-finite (because this can be checked after a base change $R \rightarrow k$); both schemes are proper over $R$ so $j'$ is finite.
 We can then use Proposition \ref{generic-iso-of-smooth-extends}. }